lytics/dfa/README.md

     d.SetStartState(Starting)
     d.SetTerminalStates(Finishing)
     d.SetTransition(Starting, Done, Finishing, finishing)
+    d.SetTransition(Starting, Repeat, Starting, starting)

     // Calls the given function in a new go-routine,
     // unless there were initialization errors.
     err := d.Run(starting)
     ...

-    // Blocks until the DFA accepts its input
+    // Blocks until the DFA accepts its input or
+    // its Stop() function is called.
+If the DFA
+    // stopped in a non-terminal state an err is
-    // or its Stop() function is called. final, err := d.Done()
+    // reported.
+The final state is always given. final, err := d.Done()
     ...
 ```